aquasecurity/trivy-operator-lens-extension/README.md

 # Trivy-Operator Lens Extension

 > This is a [Lens][lens] extension for [trivy-operator][trivy-operator] which provides visibility into
-> vulnerability assessment reports for Kubernetes workloads stored as [custom security resources][trivy-operator-crds].
+> vulnerability,misconfiguration and secrets assessments reports for Kubernetes workloads stored as [custom security resources][trivy-operator-crds].

 [![GitHub Release][release-img]][releases]
 [![GitHub Build Actions][build-action-img]][actions]